Blobfolio/checksame/README.md

 CheckSame is a recursive, cumulative file hasher for x86-64 Linux machines.

-By default, it simply prints a Blake3 hash representing all file paths passed to it, but it can also be used for cached change detection by passing `-k` or `--key`, in which case it will output:
+By default, it simply prints a Blake3 hash representing all file paths passed to it, but it can also be used for cached change detection by passing `-k` or `--key` — any arbitrary string made up of alphanumeric characters, `-`, and/or `_` — in which case it will output:

 | Value | Meaning |
 | ----- | ------- |